SEC Network: Programming

 SEC Network airs events across the 21 sports that are sanctioned by the conference; within its first year, the network and its digital outlets planned to broadcast at least 1,000 live events, with at least 450 on television.
-Annually, the network will broadcast about 45 football games, 100 men's basketball games, 60 women's basketball games, and 75 baseball games.
-However mostly they air football, women's college volleyball, women's soccer, men's & women's college basketball, women's college gymnastics, college softball & college baseball & all overflow games planned for the SEC Network on the SEC Network Alternate channel & all other games online on the SEC Network + on ESPN's website.

-For football, SEC Network airs three Saturday games per week in early, afternoon, and evening windows (plus any additional games on the alternate channel, if necessary), typically the least prominent games of the week.
-While CBS maintains its first pick of games for its afternoon telecast, it no longer has an exclusive broadcast window for SEC football games, allowing the SEC Network to air games alongside CBS.
+For football, SEC Network airs three Saturday games per week in early, afternoon and evening windows (plus any additional games on the alternate channel, if necessary), typically the least prominent games of the week.
+While CBS maintained its first pick of games for its 3 p.m.
+ET SEC on CBS window, SEC Network would be able to air other games in the window alongside CBS.
 SEC Network announced plans to broadcast football games featuring all fourteen of the conference's member schools within the first month of the 2014 season.

-Events not broadcast on television are streamed online through SEC Network's website and the WatchESPN service under the SEC Network Plus branding.
+Events not broadcast on television are streamed online through ESPN.com, the ESPN app, and ESPN+ under the SEC Network+ branding.
 ESPN staff worked with each SEC member school to ensure that they have in-house production facilities capable of originating programming and live events for SEC Network.
 These games also include home Conference USA men's soccer matches featuring the two men's soccer playing members of the SEC.

 Original content on SEC Network includes studio and analysis programs, along with programs produced by the SEC's member institutions.
 Paul Finebaum signed with ESPN Radio to host The Paul Finebaum Show, which is simulcast by SEC Network, along with Finebaum's previous flagship station WJOX-FM.
 During college football season, it airs SEC Nation, a travelling pre-game show similar to ESPN's own College GameDay, hosted by ESPN commentator Laura Rutledge.
 The network also airs encore presentations of SEC events, along with classic games involving its members.
 2018 saw the premiere of the network's first non-sports series, True South, where food writer John T. Edge travels throughout the Southeast and highlights local cuisine and history.

-During late July/early August, the network airs a marathon of programming featuring all 14 of the conference's schools, with each school “taking over” the network for 24 hours and airing various sporting events from the previous season and classic games as well.
+During late July/early August, the network airs a marathon of programming featuring all 16 of the conference's schools, with each school “taking over” the network for 24 hours and airing various sporting events from the previous season and classic games as well.